 a.
 These things I have written: John knew there was deception among these early Christians, and it concerned him.
 He had a passion to keep them consistent with God’s message of truth.

 b.
-The anointing which you have received abides in you: This abiding and anointing is what enables them to continue in the truth.
+The anointing which you have received from Him abides in you: This abiding and anointing is what enables Christians to continue in the truth.

 i.
 John first referred to this anointing back in 1 John 2:20.
 This anointing is not the private property of a few special or spectacular Christians.
 All Christians have the presence of God’s Spirit within them.

 c.
 You do not need that anyone teach you: Just as he stated in 1 John 2:20 (you know all things), John tells us again that the anointing we receive from God guides us into truth.
 We are guided into truth on a one-on-one level, God confirming it to our hearts.

 i.
 Again, John’s message is simple.
 Because of the anointing of the Holy Spirit given to all believers, they possess the resources for knowing the truth.
 This is not to say that teachers are unnecessary, because one of the resources for knowing the truth is the reminder given by teachers like John.

 d.
 You will abide in Him: This anointing which guides us into truth will also guide us closer to Jesus.

 4. (28-29) What it means to live in Jesus.

 And now, little children, abide in Him, that when He appears, we may have confidence and not be ashamed before Him at His coming.
 If you know that He is righteous, you know that everyone who practices righteousness is born of Him.